dfki-ric/pytransform3d/doc/source/transformation_ambiguities.rst

 * changes the physical position of an object
 * can be defined in the absence of a coordinate system or does not change the current coordinate system
-* mathematicians use it exclusively
+* is the only convention used by mathematicians

 Another name for active transformation is alibi transformation.